Tendonitis Compensation Claims

 - patellar tendonitis

 - bicipital tendonitis

 In most cases, tendonitis is caused as a result of poor working conditions and repetitive movements, just like other forms of repetitive strain injury.
 Overusing certain parts of the body can result in inflammation of the tendons and give rise to this condition.
 If you have developed tendonitis at work, you may be eligible to make tendonitis compensation claim.

 Making a claim for tendonitis

-At injuryclaims.co.uk, we have specialist lawyers who can help you make a personal injury claim on a No Win No Fee basis.
-Our lawyers have extensive experience in handling industrial injury claims and we will help you recover the maximum compensation possible for your injuries and suffering.
+At Injuryclaims.co.uk, we work in partnership with specialist injury lawyers who can help you make a personal injury claim on a No Win No Fee basis.
+Your solicitor will have extensive experience in handling industrial injury claims and will help you recover the maximum compensation possible for your injuries and suffering.